streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

     > **Note**
     >
-    > * If you are running Pulsar in a bare metal cluster, make sure that the `offloaders` tarball is unzipped in each broker's Pulsar directory.
+    > * If you run Pulsar in a bare metal cluster, make sure that the `offloaders` tarball is unzipped in each broker's Pulsar directory.
     >
-    > * If you are running Pulsar in Docker or deploying Pulsar using a Docker image (such as K8S and DCOS), you can use the `apachepulsar/pulsar-all` image instead of the `apachepulsar/pulsar` image. `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.
+    > * If you run Pulsar in Docker or deploying Pulsar using a Docker image (such as K8S and DCOS), you can use the `apachepulsar/pulsar-all` image.
+The `apachepulsar/pulsar-all` image has already bundled tiered storage offloaders.

 3. Copy the Pulsar offloaders as `offloaders` in the Pulsar directory.